A Level Resits: The Complete Guide to Retaking A Levels 2022

 You’ll still attend classes and have a set timetable like at school and when it comes time for the exam, you’ll sit it at the college with your other classmates.

-If you want to go all out on your resits, there are specialist independent colleges which aim to help you get the grades you need to get into the uni course of your dreams.
+If you want to go all out on your resits, there are specialist independent colleges that aim to help you get the grades you need to get into the uni course of your dreams.

 These colleges offer much smaller class sizes, one-on-one tuition and are heavily geared towards exam technique.

 Sounds great, right?
 You’d be sure to pass in an environment like that!
 The catch is that you can expect to pay upwards of £6000 per A Level, so this is obviously not an option for everyone.